 Research and practice have shown that, in business units characterized by human differences...

 - Heterogeneity of ideas and perspectives leads to greater innovativeness and broader solution-applicability.

 - Heterogeneity often erects barriers to efficiency and effectiveness; it needs to be skillfully leveraged.

-The websites and annual reports of globe-spanning corporation prominently mention "diversity."
+The websites and annual reports of globe-spanning corporations prominently mention "diversity."
 But how?
 In almost all cases, it's merely about demographic inclusiveness.

-GROVEWELL's experience reveals that opportunities for global growth are lying unseized when global organizations don't go beyond inclusiveness to proactively view diversity in terms of differences in the values, expectations, and behaviors of customers, clients, employees, partners, and other stakeholders worldwide.
+Opportunities for global growth are lying unseized when global organizations don't go beyond inclusiveness to proactively view diversity in terms of variability in the values, expectations, and behaviors of customers, clients, employees, partners, and other stakeholders worldwide.

 Differences in values, expectations, and behaviors need to be leveraged.
 Until this is done consistently and well, the unit's global growth arsenal remains incomplete.

 Beyond demographic inclusiveness lies an informed, systemic approach to globalization that...

 - embraces new patterns of thinking and behaving grounded in business-oriented cross-cultural research;

-- generates infrastructures and systems that leverage human value differences to better attain global revenue growth.
+- generates infrastructures and systems that leverage human value variation to attain global revenue growth.

 Domestic Diversity and Global Diversity: There IS a Difference